zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/oggmp-atp/oggmp-atp.md

 For the purposes of this workshop, Oracle Autonomous Transaction Processing (ATP) serves as the source database for your Oracle GoldenGate Marketplace deployment.
 This lab walks you through the steps to connect your Oracle GoldenGate Marketplace deployment to ATP.

-Estimated lab time: 10 minutes
+Estimated time: 10 minutes

 ### Objectives

 In this lab, you will:
 * Download the ATP credentials
-* Upload the ATP credentials to the Oracle GoldenGate Marketplace compute instance
+* Use Cloud Shell to upload the ATP credentials to the Oracle GoldenGate Marketplace compute instance
 * Add the ATP credentials in the Oracle GoldenGate Administration Server

 ### Prerequisites

-Follow the instructions for [Connecting to a Linux Instance ](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) to enter your private key for the Oracle GoldenGate Marketplace Compute instance.
+* This lab assumes that you completed all preceding labs.
+* To connect to the Marketplace Oracle GoldenGate compute image, you must have an [SSH key pair](https://docs.oracle.com/en/learn/generate_ssh_keys/index.html#introduction).
+* Have a text editor on hand to copy values that you'll need later.

 ## Task 1: Download the Source ATP client credentials